 I’m passionate about looking good on a budget – you don’t have to spend a million bucks to look it!
 I’m all about fashion from the real world, and a bit of an op shopper extraordinaire …

 A Daily Dose of Cute

 I was raised by a parent with a severe mental illness, and have had my own battles with depression.
 So I know the importance of having a good laugh, and am a firm believer in the power of a daily dose of cute!
-I’m a bit of a crazy cat lady (I have two fur babies, Fleur and Seth), but hey, I’m not fussy, I also love dogs, teddies, babies … you get the idea.
+I’m a bit of a crazy cat lady (this is my fur baby, Miss Fleur), but hey, I’m not fussy, I also love dogs, teddies, babies … you get the idea.